Skip to main content

 Apple Watch SE 2nd Gen 44MM - White

-There is something liberating not having to always have my phone with me.
+There's something liberating about not always needing to have my phone on hand.

-Another benefit, the activity rings help motivate me to exercise more and I’ve pushed my daily walking average to about 8k steps; before that I was closer to 4-5k steps.
+Another significant benefit has been the activity rings, which motivate me to exercise more.
+I've pushed my daily walking average to about 8,000 steps, up from around 4,000 to 5,000 steps.

 Comments